jaskfla/lai.nz/src/hireme.md

 a lot of stupid</a> in it, and <abbr title="Cascading Style Sheets">CSS</abbr>
 <a href="https://github.com/jensimmons/cssremedy" rel="external" target="_blank">has
 some tech debt</a>.
 But that hasn’t stopped people from making some pretty cool shit.
-It also isn’t governed by a single, for-profit company—and that’s pretty neat.
+It also isn’t governed by a single, for-profit company—and that’s rather neat.

 **I’m attuned to the web’s principles, and work